twpride/music-player/README.md

 ### Song upload
   - Songs are stored in AWS [S3](https://aws.amazon.com/s3/) buckets
   - Utilizing javascripts async methods, the user is able to upload multiple files at once
-  - For YouTube uploads, a [Lambda](https://aws.amazon.com/lambda/) function is called with the YouTube url.
-The function utilizes a Node.js PassThrough stream to save the audio stream directly to S3.
+  - A Node.js [Lambda](https://aws.amazon.com/lambda/) function handles the song search, preview, and add functionality.

-### Album art
+### Automated album art fetching
   - Once a the song titles and artist fields are filled in, the app will attempt to look for the song [MusicBrainz](https://musicbrainz.org/) database.
   - If a match is found, the app uses the returned id from the match and queries the [Cover Art Archive](http://coverartarchive.org/), which will return a link to the song's album art.
   - The user can specify custom album art by providing the an image url.
 This is useful on the few occasions when the app fetches the wrong album art, or when the album art is not available.